 1. Contextual Placement

 Make your affiliate links feel like a natural part of your content.
 Blend them seamlessly into your text, videos, or other mediums.
 The key is to provide valuable information and recommendations that genuinely resonate with your audience, making them eager to click on those affiliate links.
+For instance, check out how Neil Patel placed affiliate links in his blog when he reviewed the Best Content Management Systems.

 2. Persuasive Call-to-Action